-- 1. Highlight Units Speed on the Setup menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Units kph for International models and mph for Domestic models)
+- 1. Highlight Units Speed on the Setup menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Units -Speed setting. (kph [International models only], mph, kts, Default = kph for International models and mph for Domestic models)